-Not me, that was sure, but about eight or nine minutes later we were all milling about outside the Mug, and somehow Steve and Miss Evans and Miss Rathbone seemed to have gotten even drunker on the way.
+Not me, that was sure, but about ten minutes later we were all milling about outside the Mug, and Steve and Miss Evans and Miss Rathbone seemed to have gotten even drunker on the way.

 Elektra said she wanted to go home, she had to work in the morning.
 Me, I just wanted to be no more hungover than I was already fated to be.
 Steve was pulling on my right arm.
 Miss Evans grabbed my other arm.
 Elektra pulled her arm away.
 Miss Evans then yanked her own arm away from Elektra’s grasp, accidentally hitting Miss Rathbone in the nose.
 Miss Rathbone sat down on the pavement.
 Miss Evans grabbed my arm again.
 Elektra told her to leave me alone.
 Steve went around to help up Miss Rathbone, but he tripped on the curb and fell.
 Miss Evans called Elektra a floozy.
 Elektra slapped Miss Evans, and then things got so chaotic that it wearies me even thinking of how to recount it all.

 But another interesting thing happened during the ensuing brawl, which soon included several young coast guardsmen who had apparently just been thrown out of the bar, plus the bouncers and bartenders who had thrown them out.